Helen McEntee: Personal life

 McEntee is married to Paul Hickey, who she first met while he was working at Dáil Éireann as a parliamentary assistant to fellow Fine Gael politician Joe McHugh.
-Hickey proposed to McEntee in January 2016, and the couple were married at St Patrick's Church, Castletown, on 7 August 2017.
+Hickey proposed to McEntee in January 2016, and the couple were married at St Patrick's Church, Castletown-Kilpatrick, on 7 August 2017.

 On 5 December 2020, McEntee announced that she and her husband were expecting their first child.
 This led to discussions around the lack of parental leave for Irish politicians.
 She gave birth to a boy in April 2021, making her the first Irish cabinet minister to give birth while in office.
 On 20 June 2022, McEntee announced that she and her husband were expecting their second child.
 She gave birth to a boy in December 2022.